 For Employers

-Getting started with the new Partnership Job Board
+Getting started with the Partnership Job Board

-2. there are 3 pricing options: 0-30 days, 31-60 days, and 61-90 days.
+• Choose from 3 pricing options: 0-30 days, 31-60 days, and 61-90 days.
 Your price is automatically calculated by the system based on the length of your job posting.

 Thank you and we hope to see your new job posting soon!